-The undergraduate program has one degree, a B.S. in Chemical Engineering, but two concentration options: (1) Chemical Engineering and (2) Bio-Molecular Engineering.
-Both concentrations contain the same core chemical engineering courses, but the latter concentration has more of a focus on the increasingly important bio-related areas of chemical engineering.
+The undergraduate program is a B.S. in Chemical Engineering, and also contains a concentration in Bio-Molecular Engineering.
+Both contain the same core chemical engineering courses, but the Bio-Molecular concentration has more of a focus on the increasingly important bio-related areas of chemical engineering.

 We encourage high school students and transfer students to visit our program, meet the faculty, see the laboratories and learn about what makes a B.S. degree in Chemical Engineering from Tennessee Tech such an exciting opportunity.
 To visit, please contact the Admissions Office directly and they will contact the Department of Chemical Engineering to set up your visit.

 For more information on the ChE undergraduate program, please explore the following links: